camdyn-dev/diastima/README.md

 # diastima
 This is my portfolio that I made using Three.Js.
-I spent a night or so making it, and I think it turned out pretty well.

-Something that's cool that I worked in is that the planets rotate around the sun at the same rate they do in real life, relative to one another.
-What I mean by that is I coded the Earth to make a full rotation around its axis within this project every two mintues, and set every other planet and mimic that rate.
-It looks roughly like this
+One feature I'd like to highlight is that the planets have the same relative rotational speed that they do in real life.
+Here are the datapoints to demonstrate this.

 | Planet/Moon | IRL Time            | Website Time            |
 |-------------|---------------------|-------------------------|